knative/docs/docs/eventing/sources/ping-source/README.md

 ## Create a PingSource object

-1. Optional: Create a namespace for your PingSource by running this command:
+1. Optional: Create a namespace for your PingSource by running the command:

     ```bash
     kubectl create namespace <namespace>